 When you receive your Portugal Digital Nomad Visa, you will also be allocated an appointment date with AIMA to obtain your residence permit.
 Scheduling an appointment can take upwards of four months.
 Once your appointment is concluded, you should expect your residency permit to be delivered within 90 days.

-Please take into account additional costs for document authentication through Apostille, translation, and certification of translated documents.
+Please consider additional costs for document authentication through Apostille, translation, and certification of translated documents.
 These expenses can vary considerably from country to country.

 Getting a NIF Number and a Portuguese Bank Account